gdsotirov/bugzilla-bg/README.md

 # Bugzilla in Bulgarian

-This is the official translation of [Bugzilla](https://www.bugzilla.org/) in Bulgarian language.
+This is the official localization of [Bugzilla](https://www.bugzilla.org/) in Bulgarian language.
 The project provides translated templates with clarification of common technical abbreviations (e.g. HTTP, LDAP, etc.).